-At the west part of the central valley and about 22 kilometers west of the capital is Akaki, a community with natural beauty and many sites.
+The Akaki village is located at the west part of the central valley and about 22 kilometers west of the capital of Nicosia.

 Walking through Akaki it is sure that one would have noticed the harmonic coexistence of the old and the new.
 On the one hand is the traditional side with the old houses and on the other is the modern side with new architecture buildings.
 Also one will meet points with rich beauty, the famous river with olive trees , cultivated areas as well as many sites such as the old water mills , olive mills , the tower of the Franks and stone bridges.